-Water security, ecological integrity of water systems, and resiliency to water hazards attained
+Outcome 3: Water security, ecological integrity of water systems, and resiliency to water hazards attained

-The strategy in the water sector is to implement effective water governance through integrated water resource management (IWRM) as applied in the planning and management of land, water, and coastal resources.
+The strategy in the water sector is to implement effective water governance through IWRM as applied in the planning and management of land, water, and coastal resources.
 The major pillars in this strategy are as follows:

-- ensure water availability through efficient water infrastructures and management; - allocate and utilize water efficiently especially over competing water uses;

-- maintain and enhance surface and ground water quality; - ensure good sanitation and drainage (including proper disposal); - protect land, water and coastal resources; - protect life and property from water and coastal hazards including dam-related hazards; and - manage flood effectively (with sediment control) and mitigate droughts.
+- a) Ensure water availability through efficient water infrastructures and management. - b) Allocate and utilize water efficiently especially over competing water uses. - c) Maintain and enhance surface and ground water quality. - d) Ensure good sanitation and drainage (including proper disposal). - e) Protect land, water, and coastal resources. - f) Protect life and property from water and coastal hazards including dam-related hazards. - g) Manage flood effectively (with sediment control) and mitigate droughts.